Maternal-Pediatric HIV Prevention and Care Program

-The Maternal-Pediatric HIV Prevention and Care Program (MPHPCP) is designed to reduce perinatal HIV transmission through education, technical assistance, monitoring and regulatory action, when indicated.
-The goal of the program is to reduce mother-to-child transmission (MTCT) of HIV to the lowest level possible by ensuring that all pregnant women have access to HIV counseling and testing and that those who test positive have access to antiretroviral (ARV) medications for their own health and to prevent HIV transmission to their newborn.
-A three-part regimen of ARV, administered to the mother during pregnancy, labor, and delivery, and to the newborn immediately after birth, is optimal.
-However, studies conducted by the New York State Department of Health (NYSDOH) have suggested that partial regimens of ARV prophylaxis, initiated during the intrapartum and newborn periods, can significantly reduce the risk of perinatal transmission.
+The Maternal-Pediatric HIV Prevention and Care Program (MPHPCP) is designed to reduce perinatal HIV transmission through education, technical assistance, monitoring and, when indicated, regulatory action.
+The goal of the program is elimination of mother-to-child transmission (MTCT) of HIV.
+To achieve this, all pregnant women must have access to HIV counseling and testing and, for those who test positive, access to antiretroviral (ARV) medications for their own health and to prevent HIV transmission to their newborn.
+A three-part regimen of ARV, administered to the mother during pregnancy, labor/delivery and the newborn immediately after birth, is optimal.
+However, studies conducted by the New York State Department of Health (NYSDOH) have suggested that partial regimens of ARV prophylaxis, initiated during the intrapartum and newborn periods, can still significantly reduce the risk of perinatal transmission.

 - Providing education and technical assistance to prenatal providers and birth facilities onsite, by telephone or in writing;